-63. P. is a man from Venezuela.
-His wife Q. and daughter R. are derivatives on his application and are also independently eligible for asylum.
+55. P. is a man from Venezuela.
+His wife Q. and son R. are derivatives on his asylum application and are also independently eligible for asylum.
+P. and his family have a one-year filing deadline of June 18, 2023.
 P. and his family speak Spanish and live in a northwestern suburb of Chicago, Illinois.
-(22-015558) (22-0155580) (22-0158920)
+(22-0155558) (22-0155580) (22-0158920)

-P., Q., and P.'s brother worked for the opposition party in Venezuela.
+P., his wife, Q., and P.'s brother worked for the opposition party in Venezuela.
 In 2020, the Venezuelan government special action forces murdered P.'s brother for his political activity.
-Police searched, threatened, and interrogated P. several times because of his work to mobilize voters.
-Venezuelan police and government agents entered their home and stole valuables on three occasions.
-P., Q. and R. fled Venezuela and arrived in the U.S. in June 2022.
-NIJC timely filed their I-589s in March 2023.
-All affidavits and supporting materials for their case will be due 15 days prior to their individual merits hearing, which has not yet been scheduled.
+Police searched, threatened, and interrogated P. several times because of P.'s work to mobilize voters.
+Venezuelan police and government agents entered P. and Q.'s home and stole valuables on three occasions.
+P. and his family fled Venezuela and arrived in the U.S. in June 2022.
+Pro bono counsel must file P. and his family's I-589 asylum applications with the Chicago Immigration Court prior to June 18, 2023.
+All affidavits and supporting materials for P.'s case will be due 15 days prior to their individual merits hearing, which has not yet been scheduled.

-64. R. is a man from Togo.
-His next Master Calendar hearing is on September 7, 2023.
+56. R. is a man from Togo.
+His next Master Calendar Hearing is on September 7, 2023.
 He speaks French and lives in Chicago.
 (22-0155322)